timjogorman/RicherEventDescription/guidelines.md

 #### Choosing the Anchors of Narrative Containers

-When creating narrative containers as discussed above, you will need to choose either a TIMEX3 or an EVENT to be the ``anchor'' of the container, the temporal span which all of the other EVENTs fall within (or begin/end on).
+When creating narrative containers as discussed above, you will need to choose either a TIMEX3 or an EVENT to be the "anchor" of the container, the temporal span which all of the other EVENTs fall within (or begin/end on).
 Choosing which temporal span to be the anchor of a given narrative container can be difficult, so here are a few ground rules to help make these decisions easier and more consistent:
 \begin{enumerate
-- \textbf{The majority of TIMEX3 annotations will be narrative container anchors}.
+- **The majority of TIMEX3 annotations will be narrative container anchors}.

 \begin{itemize